Martin Minchev

-Martin Yankov Minchev (Мартин Янков Минчев; born 22 April 2001) is a Bulgarian professional footballer who plays as a winger or forward for Czech First League club Sparta Prague and the Bulgarian national team.
+Martin Yankov Minchev (Мартин Янков Минчев; born 22 April 2001) is a Bulgarian professional footballer who plays as a winger or forward for Ekstraklasa club Cracovia and the Bulgaria national team.

 Career

 Cherno More

 Born in Varna, Minchev joined Cherno More's youth academy at the age of seven in 2008 and progressed through the age groups.

 On 23 April 2017, a day after his 16th birthday, Minchev was given his professional debut by manager Georgi Ivanov in a 3–2 league victory over Lokomotiv Plovdiv, replacing Ivan Kokonov in the 76th minute.
 In doing so, he became Cherno More's youngest-ever first team player in the Bulgarian league, aged 16 years and one day.
 In the beginning of June 2017 he spent five days on trial at Serie A club Torino, where he trained with the U17 team and took part in one friendly match, scoring a hat-trick.

 Minchev began to establish himself in the Cherno More first team during the 2017–18 season.
 On 30 March 2018, he scored his first competitive goal for the club, netting Cherno More's first in a 2–1 league victory against Pirin Blagoevgrad.